Raw meat

 Raw meat generally refers to any type of uncooked muscle tissue of an animal used for food.
 In the meat production industry, the term "meat" refers specifically to mammalian flesh, while the words "poultry" and "seafood" are used to differentiate between the tissue of birds and aquatic creatures.

+While raw meat is sometimes washed before cooking, it is generally not encouraged as cross-contamination can spread bacteria from raw meat and poultry juices to other foods, utensils and surfaces.